Jornada del Muerto

-Jornada del Muerto was the name given by the Spanish conquistadors to the Jornada del Muerto Desert basin, and the almost waterless 90 mi trail across the Jornada beginning north of Las Cruces and ending south of Socorro, New Mexico.
+Jornada del Muerto was the name given by the Spanish conquistadors to this desert basin, and the almost waterless 90 mi trail across the Jornada beginning north of Las Cruces and ending south of Socorro, New Mexico.
 The name translates from Spanish as "Dead Man's Journey" or "Route of the Dead Man".
 The trail was part of the Camino Real de Tierra Adentro which led northward from central colonial New Spain, present-day Mexico, to the farthest reaches of the viceroyalty in northern Nuevo México Province (the area around the upper valley of the Rio Grande).

 Spaceport America is located in the middle portion of the Jornada del Muerto at an elevation of 4700 ft.
 The Trinity nuclear test site, the location of the first test of an atomic bomb in 1945 is in the northern portion of the Jornada.

 Natural history

 The Jornada del Muerto basin is 20 mile wide east to west and 160 mi from north to south.
 Terrain is flat desert landforms and xeric vegetation.
 The historic trail crossing north to south across most of the Jornada is 90 mile long.
 The desert basin runs between the Oscura Mountains and San Andres Mountains on the east, and the Fra Cristóbal Range and Caballo Mountains on the west.
 The western mountains block access to the Rio Grande.
 The only reliable water source near the middle of the journey was the Ojo del Muerto, which was 6 mile from the main trail and difficult to reach by wagon train.
 The Laguna del Muerto or Engle Lake is near the trail, but is often dry.
 The Jornada is one of the northernmost parts of the Chihuahuan Desert ecoregion in the deserts and xeric shrublands biome.
 The average elevation is about 5000 ft.

-The Jornada del Muerto Desert remains almost entirely uninhabited and undeveloped to the present day.
+The Jornada del Muerto remains almost entirely uninhabited and undeveloped to the present day.
 Located just to the east of the southernmost region of the desert is the Jornada Basin LTER station, used for study of desert ecology, land management, plant physiology, and related topics.